After ‘intense’ negotiations, how Jamal Adams’ record-setting deal with the Seahawks finally came to fruition

 And so he did.

-After three weeks of contentious negotiations between Adams, his agents and the Seahawks’ front office, the star safety agreed to a record-setting deal on Tuesday morning that prompted his long-awaited return to the practice field on Tuesday afternoon.
+After three weeks of contentious negotiations between Adams, his agents and the Seahawks’ front office, the star safety agreed to a record-setting deal Tuesday morning that prompted his long-awaited return to the practice field on Tuesday afternoon.

 “Mama knows best,” Adams said in a news conference later in the day.